surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/cmdlet/how-to-support-jobs.md

 //    user/documents/WindowsPowerShell/modules/GetProcessSample06
 //
 // To import the module, run the following command: Import-Module GetProcessSample06.
-// To test the cmdlet, run the following command: Get-Proc -name <process name>
+// To test the cmdlet, run the following command: Get-Proc -Name <process name>
 //

 //